-I. Plant Diseases.
+1. Plant Diseases.
 Three hours a week.
-Lectures, S, 9.
+Lecture, S, 9.
 Roberts Hall 292.
-Practice, Section A, for students in general agriculture, M,9-12, T, 9-11; Section B, for students in fruit growing, T, 11-1; Th, 10-1; Section C, for students in flower growing, W, 11-1; F, 10-1.
+Practice, Section A, for students in fruit growing, T, 11-1; Th, 10-1, Section B, for students in general agriculture, W, 11-1, F, 10-1.
 Bailey Hall, West Basement.
 Professor Barrus and Messrs.
-Kirby and ---.
+Kirby and

 The first two weeks will be spent in studying the structure and development of plants and of organisms causing disease.
-The more important diseases of commercial crops will then be studied carefully in regard to their symptoms, cause, and control.
+The more important diseases of commercial crops will then be studied carefully in regard to their symptoms, cause and control.
 Students will have an opportunity during the latter half of the term to select for study certain diseases in which they have a special interest.
-Laboratory fee, \$1.50, breakage deposit, \$3.
+Laboratory fee, \$1.50; breakage deposit, \$3.